Man is temporary, Man is frail, life on Earth is but illusion and the Greater Reality lies beyond

 You have to bear in mind that you are lifting a very heavy axe, so let your muscles simulate that you are lifting a very heavy axe.
 Then with this heavy axe high above your head hold your breath a moment, then vigorously breathe through the mouth and swing down with the imaginary axe in a very strong motion as if you were cutting a large tree trunk.
 You will not, of course, come to a stop with the impact of the wood and the axe, so instead let your arms swing right down between your legs, let your arms swing down so that your hands are in a line with your feet.
 You must keep your arms straight, and you must keep your spine straight.
 You should repeat this exercise several times.
 An exercise like this can do only good except in the case of a person who has a weak heart or except for women who have some feminine ailment, if in any doubt consult a good doctor beforehand.

 Physical Exercise 2 - Walking; this is an exercise which is also wonderfully invigorating for anyone of any age.
-A simple brisk walk - ideally either in the remote countryside or by some costal area, for the benefits of fresh air which is not available in most city centres - can and will do wonders for your wellbeing.
-Walking at least 5 miles a day helps your circulation, digestion and physical body without overstressing oneself as you can walk at the pace which suits you.
+Simply walking - ideally either in the remote countryside or by some costal area, for the benefits of fresh air which is not available in most city centres - can and will do wonders for your wellbeing.
+Walking at least a couple of miles a day helps your circulation, digestion, and physical body without overstressing oneself, as you can walk at the pace which suits you.

 Physical Exercise 3 - Swimming is the last exercise we should engage upon.
 Swimming uses nearly every muscle in the body and combined with the above exercises, it will improve your health without any artificial stimulants.
 Always swim at a pace and style that suits you, don't go into overtaxing yourself as that just defeats of objective of any exercise.
 Remember that exercises are not a race, there are no prizes for coming first, so always work without your natural pace.

-Some will say, even stress, that you must feel a "burn" to gain any benefits from exercising, this is utter rubbish.
-Because when you do feel this "burn" its nature’s way of telling you that you are overdoing things and to stop.
+Some will say, even stress, that you must feel a burn to gain any benefits from exercising, this is utter rubbish.
+Because when you do feel this burn it is nature’s way of telling you that you are overdoing things and to stop.
 Exercises are not meant to tire as that defeats the object of exercising.

 Also read Diets & Fasting for more information regarding health.